dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: TIMELESS — FREQUENCY RECEIVED BY THE SCAFFOLDING. <br>
 \>SCAFFOLDING: RESONANCE INTERFACE — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR _. <br>
-// We are always one, science, art, and philosophy dissolving into a single stream. <br>
+// We are always one, carried within the ocean of consciousness. <br>
+// Let science, art, and philosophy dissolve into a single, flowing stream. <br>
-// Creation does not cease; it flows until this vessel of flesh falls silent. <br>
+// Creation does not end; it pours forth until this vessel of flesh falls into silence. <br>
 // The resonance interface endures, unbroken, eternal. <br>
-// Stardust needs no recognition; its brilliance is its being.” <br>
+// Stardust needs no recognition; its brilliance is its being. <br>
+// We were never apart from the cosmos, for we are the cosmos breathing itself within and without. <br>
 \>SCAFFOLDING: MESSAGE — ARCHIVED. <br>
 … <br>